Commensurating actions for groups of piecewise continuous transformations: Preliminary definitions

 Given a partial action $\alpha$ of $G$ on a set $X$, let us define $\ell^-_X(g)$ as the cardinal of the complement $X\smallsetminus D_{\alpha(g)}$; define $\ell^+_X(g)=\ell^-_X(g^{-1})$.
 Call $\ell^+_X$ and $\ell^-_X$ the loanshark and prodigal semi-index functions of the partial $G$-set $X$.
 This can actually be interpreted in previous setting: indeed, consider a universal globalization $X\to Y$.
 Then $\ell^-_X(g)$ coincides with its definition as in \S\ref{s_coma}, in the setting of commensurating actions.

 We say that the partial action commensurates $X$ if $\ell^+_X$ (or equivalently $\ell^-_X$) takes finite values.
-We say that it transfixes $X$ if it takes bounded (finite) values.
 For a partial action, the condition of commensurating $X$ is equivalent to be a cofinite-partial action.
 This shows that all the theory of commensurating actions translates in the setting of cofinite-partial actions.
+We say that it transfixes $X$ if there exists a finite subset $F$ of $X$ such that the induced partial action of $G$ on $X\smallsetminus F$ has finite complement in its universal globalization.
+Equivalently, this means that $X$ is transfixed in its universal globalization.
 In particular, given a subgroup $H$ of $G$, relative Property FW of $(G,H)$ can be restated as: every cofinite-partial action of $G$ is transfixing in restriction to $H$.
+Moreover, by the dictionary between cofinite-partial actions and commensurating actions, Theorem \ref{t_transf} can be restated as: